legacysurvey/legacysurvey/pages/dr6/description.rst

 `90Prime`_ and `Mosaic-3`_ filter systems.

-Zero point magnitudes for the CP reductions of the `90Prime`_ and `Mosaic-3`_ images were computed by comparing Legacy Survey PSF photometry to Pan-STARRS-1 (PS1) PSF photometry, where the latter was modified with color terms to place the PS1 photometry on the `90Prime`_ and `Mosaic-3`_ camera systems.
+Zero point magnitudes for the CP reductions of the `90Prime`_ and `Mosaic-3`_ images were computed by comparing Legacy Survey PSF photometry to `Pan-STARRS-1 (PS1) PSF photometry`_, where the latter was modified with color terms to place the PS1 photometry on the `90Prime`_ and `Mosaic-3`_ camera systems.
 The same color terms are applied to all CCDs.
 Zero points are computed separately for each CCD, but not for each amplifier.